DevangLiya/MarkAndRecapture/README.md

 **How to use?**
 -----
-[Click here]() to open the notebook on Binder.
+1. [Click here](https://mybinder.org/v2/gh/DevangLiya/MarkAndRecapture/master) to launch master branch on Binder.
+1. Click on MnR.ipynb to launch the notebook.

 or

-Download the notebook and open it with [Jupyter Notebook](https://jupyter.org/install).
+Download the MnR.ipynb file and open it with [Jupyter Notebook](https://jupyter.org/install).